University of Cambridge: Schools, faculties and departments

-In addition to the 31 colleges, the university maintains over 150 departments, faculties, schools, syndicates, and other academic institutions.
+In addition to the 31 colleges, the university maintains more than 150 departments, faculties, schools, syndicates, and other academic institutions.
 Members of these are usually members of one of the colleges, and responsibility for the entire academic programme of the university is divided among them.

 The university has a department dedicated to providing continuing education, the Institute of Continuing Education, which is based primarily in Madingley Hall, a 16th-century manor house in Cambridgeshire.
 Its award-bearing programmes include both undergraduate certificates and part-time master's degrees.

 A school in the University of Cambridge is a broad administrative grouping of related faculties and other units.
 Each has an elected supervisory body known as a Council, composed of representatives of the various constituent bodies.
 The University of Cambridge maintains six such schools: